os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/two-thread-barrier copy.md

 The correct use of a semaphore is to signaling from one task to another, i.e., a task either signal or wait on a semaphore, not both.

-In this assignment you will solve the barrier problem using semaphores.
+In this assignment you will solve the two thread barrier problem using semaphores.
 This problem clearly demonstrates the type of synchronization that can be provided by semaphores.